HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Evaluation

 \subsection{Transferability Analysis}

-In this section, we analyze \tool's and \audiomarkbench's behavior during the evaluation to identify the reasons why \tool demonstrates strong transferability across various audio data types.
-In particular, \tool's removal model trained only on speech data in LibriSpeech transfers to music audio data in FMA and vice versa.
-In contrast, although \audiomarkbench does not need to train a model using specific data, its performance is largely dependent on the target audio data type.
+In this section, we analyze \tool's and \audiomarkbench's behavior during the evaluation to identify the reasons why \tool demonstrates strong transferability across various audio data types and watermarks.
+In particular, \tool's removal model trained only on AudioSeal-watermarked LibriSpeech data transfers to VCTK and FMA data watermarked by different watermarks such as AudioMarkNet and WavMark.
+In contrast, although \audiomarkbench does not need to train a model, its performance is largely dependent on the target audio data type.

-We attribute this strong generalization capability to the ability of \tool to locate regions in the time-frequency space of the target audio sample, where the watermark residual energy is high, due to several architectural advantages.
+We attribute this strong generalization capability to the ability of \tool to jointly learn how to model watermark signals, and where they are located, enabled by several architectural and objective-oriented design choices.
 First of all, our multiscale resolution encoder captures both fine-grained temporal patterns (crucial for speech) and coarse-grained structures (crucial for music).
-This multiscale approach enables the model to identify watermark signatures across different audio modalities without requiring domain-specific retraining.
-Second, the attention-augmented decoder dynamically focuses on spectrally anomalous regions regardless of audio content type.
-Unlike \audiomarkbench's fixed adversarial perturbations, our attention mechanism learns to identify watermark-induced spectral deviations that manifest consistently across different audio domains.
-Third, our psychoacoustic loss, with frequency-adaptive weighting, exploits the fact that many watermarking schemes embed signatures in perceptually less sensitive frequency regions or regions where the acoustic masking effect~ \cite{swansonRobustAudioWatermarking1998, spreadspectral} is strong.
-This phenomenon remains consistent across audio types, where \tool internally learns to identify these regions based on the training data.
+This supports effective modeling and thus the removal of watermark signals without requiring domain-specific retraining.
+Second, the attention-augmented decoder dynamically focuses on spectrally anomalous time-frequency bins, regardless of the underlying audio content type.
+Rather than relying on fixed perturbation patterns, it adaptively identifies regions that deviate from the natural audio distribution.
+Unlike \audiomarkbench's fixed adversarial perturbations, our attention mechanism learns to identify watermark-induced deviations in the time-frequency space, enabling precise localization of watermark signals across domains.
+Third, our localization loss, with frequency-adaptive weighting, exploits the fact that many watermarking schemes embed signatures in perceptually less sensitive time-frequency bins or bins where the acoustic masking effect~ \cite{swansonRobustAudioWatermarking1998, spreadspectral} is strong.
+By emphasizing these bins during optimization while maintaining reconstruction constraints, \tool achieves targeted and localized removal while preserving perceptual fidelity.